eProsima/Fast-DDS-docs/docs/fastddscli/cli/cli.rst

 This mode aims to simplify the deployment and configuration of *Fast DDS* Discovery Servers by automatically handling the server's connections.
-This mode of the CLI is meant to be used along with the ``ROS2_EASY_MODE`` environment variable, which can be used to remove to **multicast announcements** from DDS entities and interconnect different hosts by just using the environment variable ``ROS2_EASY_MODE=<ip>``.
+This mode of the CLI is meant to be used along with the ``ROS2_EASY_MODE`` environment variable, which can be used to remove **multicast announcements** from DDS entities and interconnect different hosts by just using the environment variable ``ROS2_EASY_MODE=<ip>``.
 (Check `Discovery Server Easy Mode <https://docs.vulcanexus.org/en/latest/rst/enhancements/easy_mode/easy_mode.html>`__ to see a detailed explanation of this feature).